jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 #### Installing

-The "starter" deployment provisions Db2® and OpenLDAP with the default values, so you do not need to prepare them in advance
+The "starter" deployment provisions Db2® and OpenLDAP with the default values, so you do not need to prepare them in advance.

 Deployment is centralized by one unique CR that specifies the capabilities to use, and to configure how to access the external services like LDAP.